-- Payment bonds guarantee payment for labor and materials used in the work the contractor is obligated to perform under the terms of a contract
+- Payment bonds guarantee payment for labor and materials used in the work the contractor is obligated to perform.

-Many surety companies have very stringent financial reporting requirements for contractors, such as requiring contractors to provide CPA-prepared financial statements.
+Many surety companies have stringent financial reporting requirements for contractors, such as requiring contractors to provide CPA-prepared financial statements.
 In some cases, Nationwide accepts alternate forms of financial statements, such as in-house prepared statements and income tax returns.
 For new contract bond submissions, we require the three most recent year-end business financial statements and a current year-end personal financial statement for each owner.

-Part of our process for underwriting contract bonds includes calling a contractor’s banker, suppliers and job references to learn more about their business practices.
+Our unique underwriting approach emphasizes personal and business assets, which means we base our underwriting on the total financial strength of a contractor’s business and its owners.
+For underwriting, our vetting includes calling a contractor’s banker, suppliers and job references to learn more about their business practices.
 This background check allows us to provide surety credit without strict reporting requirements.